poshAJ/PoshToolbox/docs/Resolve-PoshPath.md

 ## DESCRIPTION

-The `Resolve-PoshPath` cmdlet resolves a drive or provider qualified absolute or relative path that may contain wildcard characters into one or more provider-internal paths.
+The `Resolve-PoshPath` function resolves a drive or provider qualified absolute or relative path that may contain wildcard characters into one or more provider-internal paths.

 ## EXAMPLES